-Cache Valley Historical Society Papers
+Cache Valley Historical Society records

 Scope and Contents

-Prior to donation these papers were bound by the Society and arranged chronologically and topically, and the collection has been arranged in reflection of this organization.
+Prior to donation, these papers were bound by the society and arranged chronologically and topically, and the collection has been arranged in reflection of this organization.

 Dates